 Anyhow, as my disclaimer clearly states, this is one man’s journey to examine the complex interactions of health and wellness and aid readers in creating a healthy lifestyle program for themselves, towards the ultimate goal of happiness!

-The kind of health and wellness blog that I am interested in creating should not only explore the vast range of disciplines that are vital to the mind-body concept of total wellness, but also need to be able to tether together both the theory and practice of an holistic (systemic) view of wellness.
+The kind of health and wellness blog that I am interested in creating should not only explore the vast range of disciplines that are vital to the mind-body concept of total wellness but also need to be able to tether together both the theory and practice of a holistic (systemic) view of wellness.

 Most tend to fit into one of the following categories:

 Now my issue with these kinds of more singular approaches is not the approach in and of itself, but rather how they then translate into the field of self-help.
-In most cases this is not their purpose.
-Text books and websites dedicated to the underlying theories in a particular field are absolutely vital and worth their weight in gold.
+In most cases, this is not their purpose.
+Textbooks and websites dedicated to the underlying theories in a particular field are absolutely vital and worth their weight in gold.
 However, they are largely for qualified practitioners who are then able to use this knowledge to help their clients.
 Journals describing breakthrough discoveries further aid these professionals to improve their knowledge and clinical ability.
-The often rather disheveled website summaries of these journal articles provide good reading for lay people, but have very little context to them and are often badly misinterpreted (e.g. commentary on research surrounding the Banting diet v low fat diet).
-And then on the other side of the equation many of the self-help guides and to-do lists come with very little theoretical orientation or context.
-‘These 6 exercises will give you a six pack’ and ‘this new wonder supplement will help you lose 2kg a week’ are unhelpful, untrue and often dangerous.
-Which does not mean that the particular exercises or supplements cannot lead to improvements whilst maintaining safety, when employed correctly as part of an overarching health strategy.
+The often rather dishevelled website summaries of these journal articles provide good reading for laypeople, but have very little context to them and are often badly misinterpreted (e.g. commentary on research surrounding the Banting diet v low fat diet).
+And then on the other side of the equation, many of the self-help guides and to-do lists come with very little theoretical orientation or context.
+‘These 6 exercises will give you a six-pack’ and ‘this new wonder supplement will help you lose 2kg a week’ are unhelpful, untrue and often dangerous.
+Which does not mean that the particular exercises or supplements cannot lead to improvements whilst maintaining safety when employed correctly as part of an overarching health strategy.
 It is just that the actual theory and context are seldom provided.